-At this age, your infant will have anywhere between 113-250 gms of food including breast milk and formula
+At this age, your infant will have anywhere between 113-250 g of food, including breast milk and formula.

-- Start experimenting with food textures by making it mashed, pureed to know your baby’s preferences.
+- Start experimenting with food textures by making it mashed or pureed to know your baby’s preferences.

-- Give a lot of options of vegetables and fruits such as cucumber, carrot, beans, bananas, apples, pears as he/she is developing likes and dislikes.
+- Give a lot of options of vegetables and fruits, such as cucumber, carrot, beans, bananas, apples, pears as he is developing likes and dislikes.

-- Iron-fortified rice, oatmeal is good to meet the daily nutrition requirements for your infant.
+- Iron-fortified rice or oatmeal is good to meet the daily nutrition requirements for your infant.

 - Start by slowly introducing finger foods as well.

-- Infants in this age group sleep for anywhere between 12-14 hours including naps during the day, so make sure to call the doc if your baby is not sleeping well or has irregular sleep cycles.
+- Infants in this age group sleep for anywhere between 12-14 hours, including naps during the day, so make sure to call the doctor if your baby is not sleeping well or has irregular sleep cycles.

 - If your child develops rashes or is in pain.

-- If you see signs of dehydration such as fewer diaper changes (less than one every 8 hours), dry mouth.
+- If you see signs of dehydration, such as fewer diaper changes (less than one every 8 hours), or a dry mouth.

 - A very obvious difficulty in breathing.

-- Is sluggish or lethargic in his/her movements.
+- Is sluggish or lethargic in his movements.

 Tips for Helping Your Baby Achieve the Milestones

-You can aid your baby in achieving every milestone in his/her young life with a few simple tips
+You can aid your baby in achieving every milestone in his young life with a few simple tips:

 - For physical development, when your baby just starts developing motor skills, it is a good time to introduce how to drink from a cup or a small beaker.

-- In order to aid further grasp of new skills to place toys just out of reach so that your baby can crawl to it.
+- In order to aid further grasp of new skills, place toys just out of reach so that your baby can crawl to it.

-- Your baby is maybe beginning to grasp certain words such as ‘No’ but will continue to pick up important things around her instead of a toy.
-Best way to combat this is by distracting her with something else.
+- Your baby is beginning to grasp certain words such as ‘No’, but will continue to pick up important things around him instead of a toy.
+The best way to combat this is by distracting him with something else.

-- Put important items out of reach so that he/she will be most attracted to the toys around.
+- Put important items out of reach so that he will be most attracted to the toys around.

-- Start playing Peek-A-Boo as he/she will be developing how to find hidden objects.
+- Start playing Peek-A-Boo as he will be understanding how to find hidden objects.

-- Talk and sing to your baby more often and do it slowly so that they can pick up some of the words piece it together and participate.
+- Talk and sing to your baby more often, and do it slowly, so that he can pick up some of the words, piece them together, and participate.

-- Wave goodbye, say hello and start adding simple etiquettes to the daily rituals.
+- Wave goodbye, say hello, and start adding simple etiquettes to daily rituals.

-- Pick up story books, picture books and start reading out loud to your child.
+- Pick up story books and picture books, and start reading out loud to your child.

-Create an exploratory environment for your child to ensure that they achieve every type of milestone and is happy and healthy.
-Also, do not be hard on your child if he or she is unable to achieve a milestone.
-Every child is different and has different growth cycles, so be patient and encourage your child’s development.
+Create an exploratory environment for your child to ensure that he achieves every type of milestone, and is happy and healthy.
+Also, do not be hard on your child if he is unable to achieve a milestone.
+Every child is different, and has different growth cycles, so be patient and encourage your child’s development.